 Council will Council will monitor progress through Provide high-quality, equitable and accessible services and community facilities that cater for all ages and life stages.
-Community satisfaction with Council's: Youth services Maternal and child health services Immunisation services First time parent groups Sleep and settling programs Supported playgroups Council assistance to access the support service you need Council managed Kindergarten services Provision of community centres and neighbourhood hubs Local Government Performance Reporting Framework service indicators results for: Maternal and Child Health Advocate and plan for increased investment in health and support services to improve the wellbeing outcomes of all residents.
-Community satisfaction with: Representation, lobbying and advocacy on behalf of the community with other levels of government and stakeholders on key issues Protect and promote public health through education and enforcement.
+Community satisfaction with Council's: Youth services Maternal and child health services Immunisation services First time parent groups Sleep and settling programs Supported playgroups Council assistance to access the support services you need Council managed Kindergarten services Council support to access the child and family services you need Planning for community infrastructure to meet community needs Local Government Performance Reporting Framework service indicators results for: Maternal and Child Health Advocate and plan for increased investment in health and support services to improve the wellbeing outcomes of all residents.
+Community satisfaction with: • Representation, lobbying and advocacy on behalf of the community with other levels of government and stakeholders on key issues Protect and promote public health through education and enforcement.
 Community satisfaction with Council's: Control and regulation of pets and domestic animals Public health services including maintenance of food safety Local Government Performance Reporting Framework service indicators results for: Animal Management Food Safety Deliver, support and promote creative industries including the arts, events and festivals that contribute to the vibrancy and liveability of the City.
-Community satisfaction with Council's: • Provision of arts and cultural activities including public art, exhibitions, visual and performing arts and community events Encourage residents to be physically active and healthy through the provision of accessible and diverse sporting facilities, leisure and recreational opportunities.
-Community satisfaction with Council's: Provision of sports ovals and other local sporting/recreation facilities How well Council encourages a healthy and active lifestyle through appropriate Council infrastructure and amenity Local Government Performance Reporting Framework service indicators results for: Aquatic Facilities
+Community satisfaction with Council's: • Provision of public art, exhibitions, events, art and cultural activities Encourage residents to be physically active and healthy through the provision of accessible and diverse sporting facilities, leisure and recreational opportunities.
+Community satisfaction with Council's: • Provision of sports ovals and other local sporting/recreation facilities • How well Council encourages a healthy and active lifestyle through appropriate Council infrastructure and amenity Local Government Performance Reporting Framework service indicators results for: Aquatic Facilities